-- 4. Refer to Attachment A of this policy, Guidelines for Risk Assessments and Psychosexual Evaluations, for more information on professional assessments. - 5.
-If the person refuses to participate in the professional assessment, he/she will not be eligible for any DDD services except case management, and if eligible, Medicaid Personal Care (MPC).
-Individuals refusing to participate in a professional assessment will be identified as Specialized Clients in CARE.
+5. If the person refuses to participate in the professional assessment, he/she will not be eligible for any DDD services except case management, and if eligible, Medicaid Personal Care (MPC).
+Individuals refusing to participate in a professional assessment will be placed on the DDD CP database.
 The CRM must inform the person and his/her legal representative what services will not be available (refer to DDD Policy 5.02, Community Protection Program Services).